 From Our Own Correspondent

-I must admit this is my least listened to audiocast when looking at episode counts, but that’s because I scan for the stories that I’m really interested in, because there are so many.
+I must admit this is my least listened to audiocast when looking at episode counts, but that’s because I scan for the stories that I’m really interested in, usually because there’s so much to listen to.
 When you see the BBC News and a foreign correspondent presents a five minute piece you don’t think about the days, weeks, perhaps even months they’ve spent investigating the story.
-This allows these correspondents to tell something more behind their headline, or a hidden story they’ve discovered while getting the big scoop.
+This audiocast allows these correspondents to tell something more behind their headline, or perhaps a story they’ve discovered while getting the big scoop for the headline.
 It’s an insight, or rather a collection of insights and personal stories with each episode.
 You’ll be leaping from country to country throughout each episode, and guided along on the journey by a familiar voice of news.

 Here’s another compelling and wide reaching audiocast, and another that regularly leaps up my playlist when the episodes come in.
 This is about you, about what makes you the way you are or how society is shaped.